folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

 x-okapi-token
 ```
 6) If you are using an external database host, ignore this step.
 Otherwise deploy two crunchy-postgres *Stateful set* Workloads to the *folio-prod* namespace.
 Name one *pg-okapi* for Okapi's *okapi* database, and the other *pg-folio* for FOLIO's *okapi_modules* database.
 Edit each of these Workloads to set environment variables - clicking *Add From Source* to choose the corresponding db-config-okapi and db-config-modules Secrets.
 Configure your persistent volumes, any resource reservations and limits, as well as the Postgres UID and GID (26) at this time.
 7) Install Apache Kafka and Apache ZooKeeper through a Helm Chart under your FOLIO Project - Apps - Launch.
-Currently using the Bitnami Kafka app.
+Currently using the Bitnami Kafka app v19.1.5.
 8) Install Elasticsearch through a Helm Chart under your FOLIO Project - Apps - Launch.
-Currently using the Bitnami Elasticsearch app.
+Currently using the Bitnami Elasticsearch app v17.9.11.
 9) Deploy Okapi Workload *Scalable deployment* of 1 and InitDB environment variable set to true - built from our custom Docker container - with db-connect-okapi Secret.
 Once it is running, edit the Okapi Workload and set InitDB environment variable to *false*, it will redeploy.
 10) Deploy FOLIO module Workloads as *Scalable deployment* between 1 and 3 (one Workload per FOLIO module) - with db-connect Secret for those modules that need a connection to the database.
-Import the folio-<release>-workloads.yaml file in Rancher for this step.
+Import the folio-prod-workloads.yaml file in Rancher for this step.
 11) Deploy Stripes Workload as *Run one pod on each node* – built from our custom Docker container.
 12) Deploy create-tenant Workload as *Job* – built from our custom Docker container with scripts - with tamu-tenant-config Secret.
 13) Deploy create-deploy Workload as *Job*, to enable modules for `/proxy/modules`, `/discovery/modules`, and tenants – built from our custom Docker container with scripts - with tamu-tenant-config Secret.